cooper-rm/Similarity-Sensitivity-of-Neighborhood-Image-Embeddings/README.md

 ### Similarity-Sensitivity-of-Neighborhood-Image-Embeddings

-This project investigates how image embedding groups formed by similarity change as the number of nearest neighbors (k) in a neighborhood varies in a vector space search.
-Using image embeddings as a test domain, it explores the empirical sensitivity of local groupings when compared against a full N×N similarity baseline.
+This study investigates how neighborhood size (k) influences similarity-based groupings within image embedding spaces.
+Using open-source image datasets and ResNet embeddings, we empirically quantify how local neighborhood structure changes relative to a full 𝑁 × 𝑁 similarity baseline, characterizing the sensitivity of unsupervised similarity search to k-limited neighborhood construction.